Siddarth6/trainee-assignment/README.md

 ## JSON

-## This is a dynamic dashboard using which you can visualize any .json file you have.
+This is a dynamic dashboard using which you can visualize any json file you have.
-## Rename your json file as "mockData.json" and place it in the /trainee-assignment/public/data/ folder.
+Rename your json file as "mockData.json" and place it in the /trainee-assignment/public/data/ folder.